buildroot/buildroot/utils/readme.txt

 check-package
     a script that checks the coding style across the buildroot tree.
-It checks package's Config.in and .mk files, runs shellcheck for all shell scripts, flake8 for python files, checks for typoes, etc.
+It checks package's Config.in and .mk files, runs shellcheck for all shell scripts, flake8 for python files, checks for typos, etc.
     It checks the .checkpackageignore file if errors should be ignored and errors if there's a file listed that doesn't produce an error.